…paced bottle feeding tips for a breastfeeding supportive style of bottle feeding

 - Paced bottle feeding video by Jessica Barton, IBCLC

 - Boosting Bottle Feeding Bonding – 5 top tips… from AnalyticalArmadillo.co.uk

-- Guidelines for Introducing a Bottle to a Breast-Fed Baby by Marianne Neifert, MD, et al.
+- Introducing Your Breastfed Baby To Bottle-Feedings by Marianne Neifert, MD, et al.

 - Introducing Bottles and Pacifiers to a Breastfed Baby by Anne Smith, BA, IBCLC